The 1066 Trail ©: Bosham and Harold

 Option 2.
 Head back into Chichester and allow at least an afternoon to visit the Cathedral, discover the city centre and walk the city wall.
 Overnight at the Harbour Hotel right in the city centre.

 Small as it is, Bosham has always been quite significant when it comes to invasions.
 Romans landed here in 42AD and established a villa and a port.
-And although it is generally thought that St Wilfred brought Christianity to Sussex via Selsey, it is also believed that a monk called Dicul had a small monastic order at Bosham which is mentioned in Bede as the earliest-known Christian settlement in Sussex.
+And although widespread Christianity arrived in 681 AD with St Wilfred via Selsey, it is also believed that a monk called Dicul had a small monastic order at Bosham, which is mentioned in Bede as the earliest-known Christian settlement in Sussex.

 Earl Godwin of Wessex and the Godwin home